robert-westenberger/knowledgebase/programming-puzzles.md

 If the function is not being throttled, then we call the function with the args.
 We also activate the throttle mode.

 Then, we instantiate the timeout function and immediately invoke it.

+The timeout function uses `setTimeout()` to delay execution after the specified `delay`.
+The body of the timeout function disables the throttle mode.
 ```
 export function throttle<T extends (...args:any[]) => any>(func: T, wait: number): T {